 Smoking increases the risk of you getting a chest infection after your operation.
-If you smoke, you should try and stop or at least cut down to improve your lung function before your surgery.
+It also increases the risk of you getting a wound infection and problems with wound healing.
+If you smoke, it is strongly recommended that you stop or at least cut down before your surgery.